nghin/vacsf.org.mm/src/_posts/articles/2017-04-05-Understanding-Forgiveness.md

 > But if we confess our sins, he is faithful and righteous, forgiving us our sins and cleansing us from all unrighteousness.
 (1 John 1:9)

 This verse is normally used to support the idea that a confession, an apology, can be used to obtain forgiveness.
 As we've discussed previously, this approach shows its adherent do not take sins seriously.
 If it took Jesus on the cross to forgive our sins, how is it that now we can achieve the same thing just by mere confession?
-The Bible says that the wages of sin is death, now we trivialize them to be just simple apologies.
+The Bible says that the wages of sin is death(Romans 6:23), now we trivialize them to be just simple apologies.
 This circumventing of the cross is from the devil, and yet it is predominantly the teaching of the church.

 If you believe 1 John 1:9 is the way to achieve forgiveness as a way of life, you have no life.
 This verse has no application to a believer's life.
 Let us find out why.